-The Intel[®] AVX-512 family comprises a collection of 512-bit SIMD instruction sets to accelerate a diverse range of applications.
+The Intel® AVX-512 family comprises a collection of 512-bit SIMD instruction sets to accelerate a diverse range of applications.
 Intel AVX-512 instructions provide a wide range of functionality that support programming in 512-bit, 256 and 128-bit vector register, plus support for opmask registers and instructions operating on opmask registers.

 The collection of 512-bit SIMD instruction sets in Intel AVX-512 include new functionality not available in Intel AVX and Intel AVX2, and promoted instructions similar to equivalent ones in Intel AVX / Intel AVX2 but with enhancement provided by opmask registers not available to VEX-encoded Intel AVX / Intel AVX2.
 Some instruction mnemonics in AVX / AVX2 that are promoted into AVX-512 can be replaced by new instruction mnemonics that are available only with EVEX encoding, e.g., VBROADCASTF128 into VBROADCASTF32X4.
-Details of EVEX instruction encoding are discussed in Section 2.6, "Intel® AVX-512 Encoding" of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2A.
+Details of EVEX instruction encoding are discussed in Section 2.7, "Intel® AVX-512 Encoding" of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2A.
+Starting with the 4th generation Intel Xeon Scalable Processor Family, an Intel AVX-512 instruction set architecture for FP16 was added, supporting a wide range of general-purpose numeric operations for 16-bit half precision floating-point values, which complements the existing 32-bit and 64-bit floating-point instructions already available in the Intel Xeon processor-based products.

-512-bit instruction mnemonics in AVX-512F that are not AVX/AVX2 promotions include:
+512-bit instruction mnemonics in AVX-512F instructions that are not Intel AVX or AVX2 promotions include: